vinothvsbe/Documents/Cloud/README.md

 The best way to avoid Fault domain is deploying across different region in Availability zone.
 This ensure that not all server will shutdown simultaneously.

+- Availability Zone
+- Availability Set

+## Azure Resource Management (ARM) Template
+A JSON file which contains complete details about what configuration we have defined while creating a new resource.
+It can be exported, imported, modified and reused for creating the clone of resource based on configuration mentioned in ARM template.